mau-jac/1T6-F20/wk9/image_compression.md

 Most image file formats such as `.png`, `.jpeg` and `.gif` have the ability to undergo compression.

-This is similarly to compressing text files using `.zip` or `.7z`, however, the compression process is built into the image file itself.
+This is similar to compressing text files using `.zip` or `.7z`, however, the compression process is built into the image file itself.

 > The image file is first compressed when it is created and it is de-compressed every time it is used.